Resilience basins of complex systems: an application to prosumer impacts on power grids: Discussion

-However, the optima of $\lambda$ in figure \ref{battery_secondary_plot} are more shallow than expected.
+However, the optima of $\lambda$ in Fig. \ref{battery_secondary_plot} are more shallow than expected.
 The existence of the optima was hypothesized based on a sweet spot between absorbing as many fluctuations as possible and preventing battery clogging or emptying.
 The fact that that the optimal resilience measure $R(\lambda_\text{opt})$ is only slightly higher than $R(\lambda=1)$ suggests that the risk of battery clogging is significantly lower than the risks posed by allowing greater injections, even at small battery sizes.

-The threshold value for the limit factor found as $\lambda \approx 0.3$ seems intriguing at first, but may have a less exciting explanation: Looking at the corresponding relative excess injection $\overbar{\delta j_+}(r_p, n_p)$ in figure \ref{battery_threshold_illustration}, one can see that the only adverse influences $\vec{i}$ for which $\overbar{\delta j_+}(\vec{i})<1$ are located in the top right corner of the influence plane, at $r_p \gtrsim 3.5$ and $n_p \gtrsim 35$.
-Coincidentally, this region almost perfectly touches the boundary of the largest possible resilience basin for batteries seen in figure \ref{max_battery_basin}.
+The threshold value for the battery threshold parameter found as $\lambda \approx 0.3$ seems intriguing at first, but may have a less exciting explanation: Fig. \ref{battery_threshold_illustration} shows the so-called relative excess injection $\overbar{\delta j_+}(r_p, n_p)$ (see the Appendix for details) corresponding to the case of $\lambda=0.3$\,.
+This quantity reflects the fraction of power injection deviations that the batteries aim to absorb.
+One can see that the only adverse influences $\vec{i}$ for which $\overbar{\delta j_+}(\vec{i})<1$ are located in the top right corner of the influence plane, at $r_p \gtrsim 3.5$ and $n_p \gtrsim 35$.
+Coincidentally, this region almost perfectly touches the boundary of the largest possible resilience basin for batteries seen in Fig. \ref{max_battery_basin}.
 This means that, for adverse influences within that maximal basin, which are the hard limit for what batteries can provide resilience against, $\lambda \gtrsim 0.3$ has the same effect as $\lambda = 1$. $\lambda = 0.3$ just happens to be the smallest value for which the detrimental zone of $\overbar{\delta j_+} < 1$ does not chip away at the basin.
 At lower values of $\lambda$, however, the hyperbolic zone of $\overbar{\delta j_+} < 1$ overlaps with the maximum resilience basin, reducing the effective basin size.